 I’m not here to tell you to do absolutely nothing during a sick day, especially if you know you have a tight deadline coming up.
 But instead of working a typical day from home, make yourself a list of things that have to get done ASAP.
 Find some time to do those things, and once they’re out of the way, allow yourself to do something you need to get better.
 That includes, but is not limited to, watching mindless TV, scrolling through social media, and taking midday naps.

 There’s nothing worse than having to stay home from work because of a cold, when all you want to do is go to work and get some stuff done.
 However, you shouldn't always put pressure on yourself to loaf around while you're feeling less-than-stellar just because you’re taking a “sick day.”
-Don’t be afraid to redefine what it means to you so that you can return to work feeling better.
+Don’t be afraid to redefine what it means to you so that you can return to work feeling better and ready to jump back in.

 Photo of sick person courtesy of Eugenio Marongiu/Getty Images.